hikemalliday/checkers-python-v2/README.md

 ##### Instructions:

-Activate virtual venv:   '/venv/scripts/activate'
+Activate virtual venv:   `/venv/scripts/activate`

-Then, run 'python main.py'
+Then, run `python main.py`

 The game asks a player for a turn, and after receiving the move start and move end coordinates, a new boardstate is rendered onto the screen.